 The blinds come with a simple remote control and a rechargeable battery as a power source that should last months before needing a charge.
 Not included is IKEA's Tradfri smart gateway, a Zigbee-based wireless hub that's required to control your blinds through the mobile app and set timers and groupings.

-While the app's functions are fairly basic, Tradfri's decently wide compatibility with Alexa, Google Assistant, and Apple HomeKit allows for other useful automations and routines.
+While the app's functions are fairly basic, Tradfri's decently wide compatibility with Alexa, Google Assistant, and Apple HomeKit allows for other useful automation and routines.

 Wide custom size range